Fikayomi31/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a scripe that create the welcome in the current directory
+A command tolist all filesand directory of current directory